Video Poker: All About the Video Poker Game

 Wild Cards

-Some variations of video poker include the so-called wild cards – cards that can substitute any other card from the deck.
-Originally, Jokers played this role but any card could be a wild substitute.
-One of the most popular video poker versions, Deuces Wild, features wild Twos, for example.
+Some video poker variations include so-called wild cards – cards that can substitute for any other card in the deck.
+Originally, Jokers filled this role, but any card can serve as a wild.
+For example, one of the most popular video poker variants, Deuces Wild, treats all Twos as wild cards.

 Video Poker Pay Table

-There are various payouts in video poker and they depend on the ranking of the specific poker hand that has been formed.
+Video poker offers various payouts that depend on the ranking of the specific poker hand that is formed.
 In fact, the payout depends not only on the strength of your combination of cards but also on the size of the bet.
-Usually, the highest-ranking hands in video poker pay a little bit more when betting the maximum number of coins.
-Here are the payouts for all 1-coin play:
+Usually, the highest-ranking hands in video poker pay slightly more when you bet the maximum number of coins.
+Here are the payouts for 1-coin play:

 • Straight Flush – 5 consecutive cards of the same suit; 50:1